spencerimp/tf-api-example/README.md

 **Note**

-While the document claims that we can see the information while the jobs are running, in my case, I have not stop the jobs, otherwise I cannot see anything.
+While the document claims that we can see the information while the jobs are running, in my case, I have to stop the jobs, otherwise I cannot see anything.

 ## Export the trained TensorFlow model